invertase/react-native-firebase/pages/index.md

     icon="question_answer"
     color="#4caf50"
   >
-    Our Frequently Asked Questions have been put together to help you quickly find help on commonly asked questions 		throughtout the community.
+    Our Frequently Asked Questions have been put together to help you quickly find help on commonly asked questions 		throughout the community.
   </Block>
   <Block
     title="Feedback"